Late Southern Song/early Yuan (2nd quarter to end of 13th Century) Longquan wares

 So far, the earliest dated examples are two vases with bow string lines from the grave of Cheng Daya (程大雅) in Zhejiang Songyang (浙江松阳).
 The grave is dated to 1st year of Qingyuan (庆元元年) ie A.D 1197.
 The vases showed sign that two layers of glaze were applied.
 The vases are similar to the below example.

-Two types of high quality celadons were produced.
+Two types of high quality celadon were produced.
 One has a thick glaze with white biscuit (with smaller amount of zijin clay", and the second a guan type thick glaze with thinner black biscuit (a higher amount of zijin clay used).
-The late Southern Song to early Yuan period was the golden period of celadon production.
+The late Southern Song to early Yuan period was the golden period of Longquan celadon production.
 The vessels are graceful, with fine and relatively thin potting.
 The thick jade like glaze is of excellent quality The soft powdery green (fenqing (粉青)) and the plum green (meizhiqing (梅子青)) represented the two most successful glaze which are much treasured by collectors.
 Both types are fired under reduction firing atmosphere.
 The plum green is fired at a higher temperature and has clear and transparent jade-green colour.
 The fenqing is fired at a lower atmosphere and the glaze is less transparent and has a softer glow.
-During the Southern Song and early Yuan phase, the fenging glaze predominated while meizhiqing was more commonly found during the Yuan period.
+During the Southern Song and early Yuan phase, the fenging glaze predominated while plum green was more commonly found during the Yuan period.
 Those with yellowish or orangy glaze was the result of un-intended oxidizing atmosphere which occurred during firing process.

 Longquan wares of this period placed special emphasis on the glaze to bring out the aesthetics of the work.
 Hence, decorations were used sparingly.
 Attention is placed on the form, with emphasis on clean cut contour and raised relief vertical or horizontal lines on the body to create the ribbed effect.
 The ribbed effect refers to the lighter tone raised lines on the vessels.
 During firing, the thick glaze flows away from the protruding lines.
 The glaze is therefore thin and has a lighter colour tone.
 Good classic examples which demonstrate such charcteristics are the above vase with raised bow string lines and the below incense burner.